Featured Image for QID 35125

 Important Words for Relevancy + Content Scores

-1A TS needs to have words that are related to the essay-topic, and here is a list of such words and phrases that you can use to make your own TS.
-All of these words and phrases are directly related to the text of essay prompt, thus giving you several ideas for creating your own TS.
+Because a TS requires words related to the essay topic, we've compiled a list of such words and phrases for you to use in making your own TS.
+All these are directly associated with the essay prompt, offering you various ideas for making your TS.

 • Experts: Experts are individuals who have a deep knowledge or skill in a specific area.
 For example, a scientist who studies climate change is considered an expert in environmental issues.